valora-inc/wallet/WALLET.md

 As of Jan 2021, Flipper is not notarized and triggers a MacOS Gatekeeper popup when trying to run it for the first time.
 Follow [these steps to successfully launch it](https://github.com/facebook/flipper/issues/1308#issuecomment-652951556) (only needed the very first time it's run)

-The application currently makes use of 2 additional Flipper plugins to enable more detailed debugging:
+The application currently makes use of 3 additional Flipper plugins to enable more detailed debugging:

 - Reactotron (Flipper -> Manage Plugins -> Install Plugins -> flipper-plugin-reactotron)
-- Redux Debugger (Flipper -> Manage Plugins > Install Plugins > search redux-debugger)
+- Redux Debugger (Flipper -> Manage Plugins -> Install Plugins -> search redux-debugger)
+- React Navigation (Flipper -> Manage Plugins -> Install Plugins -> search react-navigation)

 Once installed, you should be able to see them and interact with them when the wallet is running (only in dev builds).